Aeason06/SAC-Coding-Meeting-nfl_data_py-Intro/README.md

 ```Python
 !pip install Pillow
 ```
-# Stop here for now.
+# Stop here for now
 Code for making the plot with comments to explain whats going on.
 ```Python
 # Initialize a dictionary to store downloaded logos so we don't fetch the same image twice